johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 As showcased in `outsideAny()` it is possible to invoke distributed functions on a generic or even existential type bound to a distributed actor protocol.
 The behavior of such invocations is as one might expect: if the actual passed actor is local, the actual function implementation is invoked, if it is remote a message is formed and sent to the remote distributed actor.

-It is also legal to declare non-distributed functions and other protocol requirements in such protocol, however as usual with any distributed actor such will _not_ be possible to be invoked on the distributed actor itself.
+It is also legal to declare non-distributed functions and other protocol requirements in such protocol, however as usual with any distributed actor such will _not_ be possible to be invoked cross-actor, however they may serve as an implementation detail for other distributed functions.
 They would be possible to call cross-actor when using the "known to be local" escape hatch which will be discussed later on.

 ```  swift
 protocol DistributedAndNonisolatedLocalFunctionality: DistributedActor {